 Chewy, bright, and sweet-tart, candied citrus is a way more exiting fondue partner than pound cake and strawberries.
 You can just use the peels (like in our Candied Grapefruit Zest recipe), or do whole slices; try oranges, tangerines, or Meyer lemons.
 (For a similar, fresher option, try whole kumquats too, the sweet-outside, bitter-and-tart-within fruity gems that provide juicy pops of flavor.)
 Candied citrus often has a sandy sugar coating that can come off in your fondue, so you may want to go with a recipe like the one pictured above, where the fruit is cooked in a sugar syrup that dries into a smooth glaze.
 Get the Candied Citrus recipe.

 Similar to candied citrus, but for those who like things a little spicy.
 Fresh crystallized ginger should have a nice soft chew, more gumdrop than taffy.
-Look for it in the bulk section of your grocery store, where you can often find it in larger cubes ideal for dipping.
+Look for it in the bulk section of your grocery store, where you can often find it in larger cubes and slivers ideal for dipping.

 10. Dried Fruit